crenshaw-dev/argo/docs/resource-duration.md

  * Ephemeral Storage: `10Gi`
  * All others: `1`

-The requested fraction of the base amount will be multiplied by the resource's "base amount" to get the container's Resource Duration.
+The requested fraction of the base amount will be multiplied by the container's run time to get the container's Resource Duration.
 For example, if you've requested `100Mi` of memory, and the container runs 2min, then the reported Resource Duration will be `12sec * (1Gi memory)`.